Vyral/robert-mack/_posts/2020-11-06-what-kind-of-seller-are-you.md

 {% include youtube.html %}

-Here’s what kind of seller you need to be to sell for top dollar.
+<p style="text-align:center">Here’s what kind of seller you need to be to sell for top dollar.</p>

 What kind of seller are you?
 I’ve been selling real estate for 15 years, and in that time, I’ve dissected many types of clients.&nbsp;